The three dimensional Fueter equation and divergence free frames: The Fueter equation

 This is the {\bf Fueter operator}~\cite{Fu1,Fu2}.
 It commutes with $I_i$ for $i=1,2,3$ and hence is equivariant under the right action of the quaternions on $\Om^0(M,\H)$.
-The divergence free condition asserts that $\dd_v$ is symmetric with respect to the $L^2$ inner product on $\Om^0(M,\H)$ determined by the volume form.
-Denote this inner product by $ \Inner{f}{g}_{L^2} := \int_M\inner{f}{g}\,\dvol_M. $ The notation~\eqref{eq:fueter} extends to any triple of divergence free vector fields and still defines a symmetric operator.
-However, $\dd_v$ is self-adjoint only when $v$ is also a frame.
+The divergence-free condition asserts that $\dd_v$ is symmetric with respect to the $L^2$ inner product on $\Om^0(M,\H)$ determined by the volume form and the standard inner product on $\H$.
+Denote this inner product by

+The notation~\eqref{eq:fueter} extends to any triple of divergence-free vector fields and still defines a symmetric operator.
+It is self-adjoint, whenever $v$ is also a frame.

 \begin{lemma} Let $v=(v_1,v_2,v_3)\in\sV$.
 Then $\dd_v:W^{1,2}(M,\H)\to L^2(M,\H)$ is a symmetric operator and, for every $f\in L^2(M,\H)$,

 \end{lemma}